Philip Mauro: Biography

+Mauro was a dispensationalist and first coined the term "dispensationalism", however, in his 1928 book The Gospel of the Kingdom, he criticized dispensational theology.

-He married Emily Johnston Rockwood in 1882 and had two daughters, Margaret Frances Mauro (1882-1948) and Isabel Rockwood Mauro (later Mrs. Charles Stratton French).
+He married Emily Johnston Rockwood in 1882 and had two daughters, Margaret Frances Mauro (1882–1948) and Isabel Rockwood Mauro (later Mrs. Charles Stratton French).
 Together with his daughter Margaret, Mauro was a passenger on the British ocean liner RMS Carpathia when it rescued the passengers of the Titanic in April 1912.

+Philip Mauro died in Staunton, Virginia on April 7, 1952, and was buried at Masonic Cemetery in Culpeper.